The Projected Man: Mystery Science Theater 3000

 The Projected Man was the premiere episode of Mystery Science Theater 3000s ninth season.
 The episode debuted 14 March 1998, on the Sci-Fi Channel.
 MST3K writer Paul Chaplin says Haliday possessed "a crippling lack of screen presence" and that if "Haliday was considered to be someone who could carry a film ... [then] in mid-1960s England they must have been about three million years behind the music."
-The episode also featured the debut of Castle Forrester where Pearl, Bobo, and Brain Guy stayed in for the remainder of the original series.

 Paste writer Jim Vorel ranked the episode #147 (out of the then-191 nationally-aired MST3K episodes).
 Vorel calls it "dumb British sci-fi horror film" and says, "The riffs focus heavily on the snooty, foppish, brandy-quaffing British character actors, and are variable in quality."
 The episode did not make the Top 100 list of episodes as voted upon by MST3K Season 11 Kickstarter backers.

 The MST3K version of The Projected Man was included as part of the Mystery Science Theater 3000, Volume XXX DVD collection, released by Shout!
 Factory on 29 July 2014.
 The other episodes in the four-disc set include The Black Scorpion (episode #113), Outlaw (episode #519), and It Lives by Night (episode #1010).
 The Projected Man disc also included the featurette Shock to the System: Creating the Projected Man.